 UR Chicago: Faith Based Job Readiness Program

-The UR (Urban Resiliency) Chicago Association is a faith-based ecosystem that bridges the under-resourced to resources through job development, mentorship, and long-term gainful employment.
+The UR (Urban Resiliency) Chicago Alliance is a faith-based ecosystem that bridges the under-resourced to resources through job development, mentorship, and long-term gainful employment.

 We seek to accomplish our mission in four steps by:

 - Partnering - Churches, non-profits, organizations, and businesses

 - Facilitating - Community engagement